Ali Ghodsi

 Ghodsi received his PhD from KTH Royal Institute of Technology in Sweden, advised by Seif Haridi.
-He was a co-founder of Peerialism AB, a Stockholm-based company developing peer-to-peer systems to transport and store data on the Internet.
+He was a co-founder of Peerialism AB, a Stockholm-based company developing a peer-to-peer data transfer system.
 He was also an assistant professor at KTH from 2008 to 2009.

 He joined UC Berkeley in 2009 as a visiting scholar and worked with Scott Shenker, Ion Stoica, Michael Franklin, and Matei Zaharia on research projects in distributed systems, database systems, and networking.
-During this period, he helped start Apache Mesos and Apache Spark projects.
-He also co-invented the concept of Dominant Resource Fairness, in a paper that heavily influenced resource management and scheduling design in distributed systems such as Hadoop.
+During this period, he helped start the Apache Mesos and Apache Spark projects.
+He also co-invented the concept of Dominant resource fairness, in a paper that heavily influenced resource management and scheduling design in distributed systems such as Hadoop.

 In 2013, he co-founded Databricks, a company that commercializes Spark, and became chief executive in 2016.